Orepap/Clust3D/README.md

-# Clust3D - 3D Clustering tool
+# Clust3D - 3D Clustering tool (UPDATING - DO NOT CLONE)

 <p align="justify">
 Clust3D is a clustering tool designed for clustering 3D data, such as timeseries and multi-omic datasets, using a self-adjusting neural network.